Oral–Systemic Links: What Do We Tell Our Patients?

 Salme Lavigne, PhD, RDH (she, her/elle)

-Salme Lavigne has 40 years of experience in dental hygiene
+Salme Lavigne has 40 years of experience in dental hygiene education

-scholar at the University of Manitoba and scientific editor of the
+University of Manitoba and scientific editor of the

 Canadian Journal of Dental Hygiene.
 She has numerous